The History of GPS

 Learning communities consist of a GPS course, a connecting interdisciplinary or disciplinary course, and the option of living with your learning community classmates on their respective themed floor in campus housing.

 Do you know exactly what happens after a violent crime has been committed?
 Do you wonder how accurate popular television shows are in illustrating criminal investigations?
-In this class, you will learn about the criminal investigative process, and modern crime scene techniques, and you will have a chance to explore high profile cases in criminal trials.
-This course is for Criminal Justice majors.
+In this course, you will learn about the criminal investigation process, modern techniques in crime scene investigation, and will explore high profile cases in the criminal justice system.
+This course is for Criminal Justice majors and is part of a learning community.
+Students will also be enrolled in CJ 1001: Introduction to Criminal Justice as part of the learning community.

 Linked course: CJ 1001, Section 001